ganjire/ML2_Project/README.md

 - Folder Structure:

 Ensure that the structure of the folders and files in your Google Drive matches the paths specified in the Notebook.
-The main folder should contain:
-The full dataset folder
-The test dataset folder
-Two .h5 files for the models
-A file with labels for the dataset
+The main folder should contain: The full dataset folder, the test dataset folder, two .h5 files for the models and a file with labels for the dataset.